isomerpages/nparks-festival/_talks-and-demos/Sports & Wellness.md

 <br>

 * **Therapeutic Horticulture and Bukit Gombak Nature Kakis (NK) by Jewel Koh**
 <br>Learn more on how to DIY your own scent bag using Lemon Grass or Pandan leaves.
-This activity can be done together with your families members!
+This activity can be done together with your family members!